For approved readers

 Always on, alongside

-Same as the browser, but in its own window.
-I keep it open while I'm working in another app and want Claude alongside.
+Same as the browser, in its own window.
+I keep it open next to whatever else I'm working in.

 Alongside